ka-shifuka/nvim/readme.md

 ## neovim config
-This repository in my configuration of neovim
+This repository in my configuration of neovim, install ripgrep for better experience using telescope nvim

 main component
 - vim plug